IEEE Archives[edit | edit source]

 The IEEE History Center was established in 1980 as the IEEE Center for the History of Electrical Engineering as part of the preparation for the IEEE’s 1984 Centennial.
 One of its first tasks was to identify and gather institutional records of the IEEE and its predecessors AIEE and IRE.
 These documents, photos and artifacts, plus material generated during the centennial itself form the core of the IEEE Archives collection.
 And since that time, the focus of the IEEE Archives has continued to be collecting IEEE’s institutional records, especially the records of the overall IEEE.
 There is a secondary focus on items useful for other History Center activities and projects.
 This has led the History Center to build a collection of photographs and a small collection of artifacts.
 Center Staff use this material especially in our teaching and exhibits.

 Since 2009, Center staff have been reinvigorating the archives.
-2009's IEEE 125th anniversary celebrations brought additional interest in IEEE’s own history.
-And staff had to learn more about what we had before we could begin to post relevant material here on the ETHW.
+In 2009, the IEEE 125th anniversary celebrations brought additional interest in IEEE’s own history.
+The History Center's staff had to learn more about what we had before we could begin to post relevant material on the ETHW.

-There are many treasures among the AIEE and IRE records collected in the early 1980s, which the center has begum posting on the ETHW.
-There are several boxes of membership records for prominent early members of the AIEE, including such notables as Alexander Graham Bell, Nikola Tesla, Charles Steinmetz, Frank Sprague and George Westinghouse.
+There are many treasures among the AIEE and IRE records collected in the early 1980s, which the Center has begun posting on the ETHW.
+There are several boxes of membership records for prominent early members of the AIEE, including such notables as Alexander Graham Bell, Thomas A. Edison, Nikola Tesla, Charles Steinmetz, Frank Sprague and George Westinghouse.
 There is a program from a 1902 AIEE Banquet held in honor of Guglielmo Marconi, signed by Marconi, Bell, Steinmetz, Sprague, Michael Pupin and Elihu Thomson.

 There are photos of early IRE banquets.
-And there are many old-style handwritten ledgers, both for accounting and membership maintenance.
+In addition, there are many old-style handwritten ledgers, both for accounting and membership maintenance.
 While perhaps less exciting to read, they show how Institute business was conducted before computers.

-There is also a special “merger collection,” boxes of memoranda, meeting notes, correspondence, and related material documenting the process by which AIEE and IRE joined to form IEEE.
-While not officially part of the merger collection, there is also a wonderful home movie, made in 1963 by long time AIEE and IEEE Chief Accountant Thomas Bartlett, that gives a tour of the Brokaw Mansion, and the IEEE staff working there.
-This converted Manhattan mansion served as IRE headquarters from 1946, and housed some IEEE departments in 1963-64.
+There is also a special “merger collection,” boxes of memoranda, meeting notes, correspondence, and related material documenting the process by which AIEE and IRE merged to form IEEE.
+While not officially part of the merger collection, there is also a wonderful home movie, made in 1963 by long time AIEE and IEEE Chief Accountant, Thomas Bartlett, that gives a tour of the Brokaw Mansion, and the IEEE staff working there.
+This converted Manhattan mansion served as IRE headquarters from 1946, and housed some IEEE departments in 1963 and 1964.

-The collection of material from IEEE’s Centennial includes planning records, programs, stills and videos from the several centennial celebrations, copies of the IEEE’s centennial medal, and a collection of gifts given by peer societies, government officials, and others to IEEE in honor of its centennial.
+The collection of material from IEEE’s 1984 Centennial includes planning records, programs, stills and videos from the several centennial celebrations, copies of the IEEE’s Centennial Medal, and a collection of gifts given by peer societies, government officials, and others to IEEE commemorating its centennial.

-The archives also holds the original master tape recordings for the over 500 oral histories that IEEE has done since the late 1960s with prominent individuals in our fields.
-Since magnetic media are not as durable as paper, the Center has now made digital copies for preservation of all of these tapes.
+The archives also holds the original master recordings for the more than 500 oral histories that IEEE has conducted since the late 1960s with prominent individuals in our fields.
+Since magnetic media are not as durable as paper, the Center has now made digital copies for preservation of all of the original magnetic tapes.
 In addition, we have used excerpts from the tapes to illustrate the transcripts of these oral histories posted on the ETHW.
 We also have videos and documents covering IEEE’s annual honors ceremonies.

-The History Center has also made an effort in the last two years to add to the IEEE Archives material that documents more recent IEEE history.
-Among such acquisitions are runs of IEEE’s newspaper The Institute, and several of the millennium medals IEEE issued to distinguished members in 2000.
+The History Center has also made an effort to add to the IEEE Archives material that documents more recent IEEE history.
+Among such acquisitions are runs of IEEE’s newspaper The Institute," and several of the millennium medals IEEE issued to distinguished members in 2000.